Roy-lab/scMTNI/README.md

 ```

 ## 2.3 Prepare all input files and config file for scMTNI
 First prepare ExampleData/filelist.txt, the first column is the cell name, the second column is the location and filename of the expression data for each cell type.
+The example filelist.txt:
 ```cluster8	ExampleData/cluster8.table
 cluster3	ExampleData/cluster3.table
 cluster2	ExampleData/cluster2.table